icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "jsonpath is invalid for Registrant Email prePath" }
 ```
-3. With the JSONPath expression from above in replacementPath, if the pathLang property is either absent or is present as a string of “jsonpath” then verify that the expression evaluates to a non-empty set.
+3. Test case [-64107](#id-testCase-64107){ #id-testCase-64107 }: With the JSONPath expression from above in replacementPath, if the pathLang property is either absent or is present as a string of “jsonpath” then verify that the expression evaluates to a non-empty set.
 ```json
 {
   "code": -64107,